Gengo-dō: How to Get More Done on Business Trips

 A string of crowd-filled evenings can be exhausting, so sometimes it’s good to spend time with people one-on-one.
 For the major cities I frequently visit, I keep a list of names of who I should meet with, whether over coffee, dinner, or, if I’m lucky, a weekend.
 Some are friends from previous walks of life, others became friends after starting as business acquaintances.
 Still others are people I meet in Tokyo who I want to see in their home countries.
 I try to meet with everyone at least once before meeting with the same person again.

-During one of the DEW conference sessions in Los Angeles earlier this year, one panelist was from DramaFever.
+During one of the DEW conference sessions in Los Angeles, one panelist was from DramaFever.
 I approached him after the session and learned that he’d heard of Gengo and wanted for me to meet his product team to discuss how we can help their global expansion.
 It turned out that I was going to be in their home city, New York, in two weeks!
 If I hadn’t had the open mind to approach him, I wouldn’t have been able to meet their team in person.

 At the same conference, one of the sponsors had a booth featuring a service I found interesting but didn’t think would have much potential as a Gengo customer.
 Still, I was cordial when one of their BD employees approached me.
 I took a moment to share what we do, gave my business card and didn’t think much else, except mentioning to the person that I sometimes make it to the San Francisco Bay Area.